Bank account closures have a serious impact on business.

 The first of these groups are the bank regulators that govern them.
 And the second are the correspondent banks that grant access to global markets.

 Your bank’s future can be radically changed by the decisions of its bank regulators.
 That’s how much power these two groups have.

 In other words, if your bank upsets either the regulator or their correspondent banks, they could be in trouble.
 In bank terms, this means getting fined, shut down, or drastically impaired.
 Anything (or anyone) that could potentially damage a bank’s relationship with either of these two groups is a risk.
 That’s why bank account closures happen.

 To put things into perspective, the bank’s duty is not to serve you as a client.
 Their duty is to serve their shareholders.
 So they need to protect those relationships that allow them to do business.

-One way that banks keep bank regulators and correspondents happy is by “de-risking” their client accounts.
-And another word for de-risking is bank account closure, but we’ll get to that in a moment.
+One way that financial institutions keep bank regulators and correspondents happy is by “de-risking” their client’s bank accounts.
+Another word for de-risking is bank account closure, but we’ll get to that in a moment.

-Banks can de-risk client accounts in one of two ways.
-First, they can avoid risk altogether by simply not accepting new clients.
-So they especially avoid those that bank regulators or correspondents might view as risky.
+Banks can de-risk client bank accounts in one of two ways.
+First, they can avoid risk altogether by simply not accepting new bank customers.
+So they avoid those that bank regulators or correspondents might view as risky.
 Their second option is to execute bank account closures of current clients as soon as they find something that raises flags with compliance.

-This heightened sensitivity and extreme aversion to perceived risks is happening because the laws and regulations governing banks are increasingly strict and very vague.
+This heightened sensitivity and extreme aversion to perceived risks is happening because the laws and regulations governing financial institutions are increasingly strict and very vague.
 Additionally, there is very little guidance on bank account closure procedures, even in the United States.

 If a bank thinks you or your business could be a problem for them, you are a risk.
-And, they’d prefer to move forward with a bank account closure than deal with headaches.
+And, they’d prefer to move forward with closing the account than deal with headaches.

 With this in mind, your bank is keeping a close eye on activity that could be reflective of criminal activity, money laundering, or someone participating in illicit activities.
 All of your banking activities are constantly scrutinized.